StarProxima/dev_kit/app_update_checker/README.md

 releases:
   - version: 0.3.7 # Required
     # Optional, uses to refine the version
     buildNumber: 21
-    # Optional, should use the update
+    # Optional, active by default
-    isActive: true
+    # May be one of:
+    # active - The release is available.
+    # inactive - The release is hidden from users.
-    # Optional, the update is mandatory for installation by all with a lesser version
+    # required - The release is required be installed by all users with older versions.
-    isRequired: false
-    # Optional, if true - becomes inactive,
-    # will be required to upgrade to any higher version
-    isBroken: false
+    # deprecated - The release is outdated and is strictly recommended to be updated.
+    # broken - The release has critical bugs and requires an update.
+    type: active
     # Optional, will be override
     title:
+      # Any text (title, description, releaseNote)
+      # supports optional localization and interpolation.
+      # Also supports short syntax without localization.
-      en: Version $releaseVersion is available
+      en: Version $releaseVersion is available!
+      es: La versión $releaseVersion está disponible!
+      ru: Версия $releaseVersion доступна!
     # Optional, will be override
-    description:
-      en: |-
+    description: |-
       A new version of $appName is available!
       Version $releaseVersion is now available.
 You have a $appVersion
-    # Optional, may not be displayed
+    # Optional, may not to be displayed
-    releaseNote:
-      en: 'Added bugs, fixed features'
+    releaseNote: 'Added bugs, fixed features'
-      es: 'Bugs añadidos, correcciones arregladas'
-      ru: 'Добавлены баги, устранены фичи'
     # Optional, used to delay the release using releaseDelayHours
     pubDateUtc: '2024-08-24 15:35:00',
     # Optional, will be override